Spatial light modulator

-A spatial light modulator (SLM) is an object that imposes some form of spatially varying modulation on a beam of light.
+A spatial light modulator (SLM) is a device that can control the intensity, phase, or polarization of light in a spatially varying manner.
 A simple example is an overhead projector transparency.
 Usually when the term SLM is used, it means that the transparency can be controlled by a computer.

+SLMs are primarily marketed for image projection, displays devices, and maskless lithography.
+SLMs are also used in optical computing and holographic optical tweezers.

+Usually, an SLM modulates the intensity of the light beam.
+However, it is also possible to produce devices that modulate the phase of the beam or both the intensity and the phase simultaneously.
+It is also possible to produce devices that modulate the polarization of the beam, and modulate the polarization, phase, and intensity simultaneously.

+SLMs are used extensively in holographic data storage setups to encode information into a laser beam similarly to the way a transparency does for an overhead projector.
+They can also be used as part of a holographic display technology.

 In the 1980s, large SLMs were placed on overhead projectors to project computer monitor contents to the screen.
 Since then, more modern projectors have been developed where the SLM is built inside the projector.
-These are commonly used in meetings of all kinds for presentations.
+These are commonly used in meetings for presentations.

-Usually, a SLM modulates the intensity of the light beam.
-However, it is also possible to produce devices that modulate the phase of the beam or both the intensity and the phase simultaneously.

-SLMs are used extensively in holographic data storage setups to encode information into a laser beam similarly to way a transparency does for an overhead projector.
-They can also be used as part of a holographic display technology.

-SLMs have been used as a component in optical computing.
-They also often find application in holographic optical tweezers.

 Liquid crystal SLMs can help solve problems related to laser microparticle manipulation.
 In this case spiral beam parameters can be changed dynamically.

-SLMs primarily marketed for image projection, displays devices, and maskless lithography.

 Electrically-addressed spatial light modulator (EASLM)

 As its name implies, the image on an electrically addressed spatial light modulator is created and changed electronically, as in most electronic displays.
 EASLMs usually receive input via a conventional interface such as VGA or DVI input.
 They are available at resolutions up to QXGA (2048 × 1536).
 Unlike ordinary displays, they are usually much smaller (having an active area of about 2 cm²) as they are not normally meant to be viewed directly.
-An example of an EASLM is the Digital Micromirror Device at the heart of DLP displays or LCoS Displays using ferroelectric liquid crystals (FLCoS) or nematic liquid crystals (Electrically Controlled Birefringence effect).
+An example of an EASLM is the digital micromirror device (DMD) at the heart of DLP displays or LCoS Displays using ferroelectric liquid crystals (FLCoS) or nematic liquid crystals (electrically controlled birefringence effect).

+Spatial light modulators can be either reflective or transmissive depending on their design and purpose.

+DMDs, short for digital micromirror devices, are spatial light modulators that specifically work with binary amplitude-only modulation.
+Each pixel on the SLM can only be in one of two states: "on" or "off".
+The main purpose of the SLM is to control and adjust the amplitude of the light.

+Phase modulation can be achieved using a DMD by using Lee holography techniques, or by using the superpixel method.